MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/hosp/d_labitems.md

 Laboratory data contains information collected and recorded in the hospital laboratory database.
 This includes measurements made in wards within the hospital and clinics outside the hospital.
 Most concepts in this table have been mapped to LOINC codes, an openly available ontology which facilitates interoperability.

-For the data sourced from NHMC, Illinois law defines certain categories of information as Sensitive Protected Health Information (SPHI) which require special treatment.
+For the data sourced from NMHC, Illinois law defines certain categories of information as Sensitive Protected Health Information (SPHI) which require special treatment.
 SPHI includes genetic counseling but does not include genetic testing.

 To facilitate further federation processes, the lab mappings to standard terminologies (LOINC)  will be released.